mayhem/bartendro-config/README.md

 Run raspi-config:
 * Expand the filesystem
+* Set the hostname to bartendro
 * Startup: Boot into console, require password
-* Advanced: Disable console on serial port
+* Advanced: Disable console on serial port, enable serial port
 * Advanced: Enable I2C

 Finish raspi-config by allowing it to reboot.